Paradise Combined Cycle Plant: History

 In August 2018, TVA began studying the possibility of closing the remaining unit at Paradise.
-A final environmental assessment prepared by the TVA concluded that the adverse environmental impacts of these fossil plants outweighed the need for them in this community; therefore it was necessary to close them.
-On February 14, 2019, the TVA board of directors voted 5-2 to shut down Paradise Unit 3 by December 2020, as well as Bull Run near Oak Ridge, Tennessee in 2023.
+A final environmental assessment prepared by the TVA concluded that the adverse environmental impact of the coal plant outweighed the need for it in the area; therefore it was decided to close it.
+On February 14, 2019, the TVA board of directors voted 5–2 to shut down Paradise Unit 3 by December 2020, as well as Bull Run near Oak Ridge, Tennessee in 2023.
 High costs and low capacity factor were factors in their decision.
 This decision came following intense lobbying by the Trump Administration and Kentucky governor Matt Bevin to keep the plant open.
 Chief Executive, Bill Johnson, of the TVA said that the closing of Paradise and Bull Run's coal units will save consumers approximately $320 million.
-On February 1, 2020 the last coal-fired unit at Paradise Fossil Plant was shut down after 50 years of operation.
+On February 1, 2020, the last coal-fired unit at Paradise Fossil Plant was shut down after 50 years of operation.

 On November 10, 2022, the TVA demolished the cooling towers of all three retired coal-firing units by controlled implosion.
 TVA plans to install a solar power farm in place of the demolished cooling towers.

 Cultural references

 In 1971, singer/songwriter John Prine, whose father was from Paradise, released a recording of his song titled "Paradise".
-The song describes the former town of Paradise, Kentucky, which was destroyed when its former site was strip mined for coal.
+The song describes the original site of Paradise, Kentucky, which was destroyed when it was strip mined for coal.